cb372/scalacache/README.md

 )
 ```

-Doing this will ensure that the constructor parameters are included in cache keys:
+Doing this will ensure that both the constructor arguments and the method arguments are included in the cache key:

 ```scala
 new Bar(10).baz(42) // cached as "foo.Bar(10).baz(42) -> 52